yijiezcn/MAT2041-25S/staff.md

 # Staff

-Feel free to reach out if you have any.
+Feel free to reach out if you have any questions.
 ## Instructor

 {% assign instructors = site.staffers | where: 'role', 'Instructor' %}